san-siva/dotfiles/README.md

   - Update signing key path to match your SSH key location

 > **Privacy Note:** The actual `.gitconfig` and `.gitconfig__wrk` files are gitignored to prevent exposing personal email addresses in the repository.
 Always use the `.example` files as templates.

+### SSH Configuration

+- **`ssh_config.example`** - Template for SSH configuration
+  - Copy to `ssh_config` and customize with your SSH key paths
+  - Supports separate GitHub hosts for personal and work accounts
+  - Configure `IdentityFile` paths to match your SSH key locations

+> **Privacy Note:** The actual `ssh_config` file is gitignored to protect your SSH key paths from being exposed in the repository.
+Always use the `.example` file as a template.

 ### Shell Configuration